-- The plan activates during the first full pay period in January and the premium for your coverage will be deducted from your next pay check.
-(The employee share of premium is approximately 25 to 28% of the total premium; the government pays the larger share of premium.)
+- The plan activates during the first full pay period in January, and the premium for your coverage will be deducted from your next paycheck.
+(The employee share of the premium is approximately 25 to 28% of the total premium; the government pays the larger share of the premium.)

 - Upon retirement, inform OPM that you have Tricare and request that they suspend your coverage.

 (Note: When you retire, and your FEHB coverage is suspended, you pay nothing for it.
 When you retire after the leave year ends, you can only be paid for your leave ceiling and any accumulated leave earned in the current leave year.
 So, make sure you use all of your use or lose prior to the end of the last leave year.
 You will make up most if not all of the difference for not receiving the use or lose in your lump sum annual leave check by receiving an extra month’s pay.
 You will also have two additional pay periods to make TSP contributions and continue your ability to pay health, dental/vision, and flexible spending account premiums on a pretax basis up until the day you retire.)